is-it-ayush/.dotfiles/README.md

+## Ayush's Configs

+These are my somewhat working configs for nvim and zsh.
+I'll expand more on them later on. `git clone` & `sudo bash install`. : )

-### Ayush's Configurations
+### Requirementes

-These are my personal configurations for setting up my environment.
-To setup, Make sure you have the following;
+Ensure you have the following
 - [zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH#how-to-install-zsh-on-many-platforms) / [Oh My ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki).
 - stow (`sudo apt-get install stow`)
 - git (`sudo apt-get install git`)

-Now follow the following instructions,
+### Installation
 1) If you're not inside your home directory.
 Go there with `cd ~`.
 2) Clone the repo, `git clone https://github.com/is-it-ayush/.dotfiles.git`.
 3) CD into it, `cd .dotfiles`.
 4) Run the Install script, `sudo bash install`.

-Nvim Config's are not yet auto installed.
-I'll fix this later.
-For now, paste them into $XDG_CONFIG_HOME path.
-Open nvim & run `:PackerSync`. : )
+### What install does?
+The install script simply stows (links) the files from ~/.dotfiles into their respective locations within the file system.
+For example: It'll link the nvim folder to ~/.config/nvim so nvim can read it.

-### Common Troubleshooting
+### Troubleshooting
+- Ensure that `./install` script has executable perms.
-- If you get any error like it's not found or somnething when running `sudo bash install`.
-Make sure it has executebale permissions.
-If not, simply do `chmod +x install.sh`.
-That should fix it.
+If not, do `chmod +x install` to fix it.